tlinhh10102003/MovieLand-Site/README.md

 - **PATCH** & `/completedwatchlist/entries/{id}/times-watched` - requires an api key and increments the number of times watched and updates the last date watched of the appropriate movie.
 - **DELETE** & `/completedwatchlist /entries/{id}` - requires and api key and movieID and deletes the appropriate movie from the completedWatchList.

-_Note:_ because the movie table contains an already-computed average rating, you need to recompute this average whenever a user adds or updates their rating.
-You can use the following formulas to determine the new rating.
+_Note:_ because the movie table contains an already-computed average rating, it is needed to recompute this average whenever a user adds or updates their rating by the following formulas:

 #### Adding a new rating